-Benjamin D. Steinberg is an antitrust litigator who prosecutes anticompetitive conduct, with a particular focus on conspiracies.
+Ben Steinberg is an antitrust litigator who prosecutes anticompetitive conduct, with a particular focus on conspiracies.
 He represents consumers and businesses harmed by price fixing, illegal monopolization, and other unlawful business practices.
 Mr. Steinberg has helped lead several groundbreaking lawsuits across the country, where he has recovered hundreds of millions of dollars on behalf of his clients.
 In 2020, the American Antitrust Institute honored Mr. Steinberg for “Outstanding Antitrust Litigation Achievement by a Young Lawyer.”
+In 2022, Mr. Steinberg was named a “Rising Star of the Plaintiffs Bar” by The National Law Journal.
 Mr. Steinberg is an emerging public voice on antitrust issues and is often published in the national press.

 Mr. Steinberg’s antitrust work includes BCBSM, Inc. v.
-Vyera Pharmaceuticals, LLC, et al., where he serves as Interim Lead Counsel for indirect purchasers alleging that Martin Shkreli and his former companies illegally monopolized the market for the life-saving drug Daraprim; In re Disposable Contact Lens Antitrust Litigation, where he represents consumers challenging a series of “minimum pricing” policies imposed by contact lens manufacturers, and In re Automotive Parts Antitrust Litigation; a civil action with settlements of $1.2 billion and stemming from one of the largest Department of Justice criminal investigations in U.S. history.
-Mr. Steinberg also played a leading role in In re Wells Fargo Collateral Protection Insurance Litigation, where he helped obtain a $432 million settlement on behalf of Wells Fargo auto loan customers who alleged they were charged for unnecessary and deceptive insurance fees.
+Vyera Pharmaceuticals, LLC, et al., where he reached a settlement worth $28 million for indirect purchasers alleging that Martin Shkreli and his former companies illegally monopolized the market for the life-saving drug Daraprim; In re Disposable Contact Lens Antitrust Litigation, where he reached settlements in excess of $118 million on behalf of U.S. contact lens purchasers challenging a series of “minimum pricing” policies imposed by the four dominant manufacturers and the largest nationwide distributor of contact lenses; and In re Automotive Parts Antitrust Litigation, where he helped reach settlements totaling $1.2 billion in a civil action stemming from one of the largest Department of Justice criminal investigations in U.S. history.

-Mr. Steinberg is a member of the Executive Board of the New York State Bar Association Antitrust Section and serves as Co-Chair of the Section’s Class Action and Private Litigation Committee.
+Mr. Steinberg is a member of the Executive Board of the New York State Bar Association Antitrust Section and served as Co-Chair of the Section’s Class Action and Private Litigation Committee.

 Mr. Steinberg is committed to pro bono work and has helped pioneer new legal strategies for women victimized by online sexual harassment.